|

 Very high-end then and very sought-after now by people who collect mid-century, casual furniture.
 This is indoor furniture and has always been lovingly kept and used indoors.
 We put it all outside for 15 minutes in July for photographs only.

 I grew up on this furniture in Michigan and it means something to me.
 While I must part with it because of space, we must get something for it.
-But, I plan on giving someone who would appreciate its style and the retro, mid-century chic a bargain buy.
+But, I plan on giving someone who would appreciate its style and the retro, mid-century chic a below market price.

 INFO: